 - Bow Pose is good for menstrual disorders.

-- It helps in the management of diabetes.
+- It also helps in the management of diabetes.

-- Bow Pose improves the functions of the lungs helps one fights with Asthma and other respiratory ailments.
+- Bow Pose improves the functions of the lungs.
+Hence it helps one fight with Asthma and other respiratory ailments.

 Dhanurasana in Gheranda Samhita